MichaelHaussmann/spil_ui/README.md

 It is a simple Qt UI to browse Sids (Scene IDs) using Spil's `Finder` classes.
 It is dynamic, and adapts to the Sids length and content.

-ActionHandlers can be implemented to show and call actions matching the selected Sid.
-An example ActionHandler is included.

 [![Spil Qt UI](docs/img/spil_ui_dark.png)](https://github.com/MichaelHaussmann/spil_ui)

 The UI is built using [QtPy](https://github.com/spyder-ide/qtpy), and [QDarkStyle](https://github.com/ColinDuquesnoy/QDarkStyleSheet), and works with PyQt5, PySide2, PyQt6, PySide6.